 On top of that, you can enter your passport, journey and vaccination status to get highly specialized and vital details about your trip.
 This is where the tool will tell you whether no testing is required for fully vaccinated visitors, or if there are steps you still need to take before you can board, like health forms.

 For what it’s worth, this is now my personal go-to.
 Other options?
 British Airways also has a pretty good resource, which I’ll cross reference for nuance.

 Timatic From IATA

-The International Airline Transportation Association, aka IATA is a huge force in global aviation, and Timatic, a powerful tool being offerd up by IATA is the benchmark airlines use in deciding whether passengers fit into the rules required by a given destination to board a flight, like visas and any other things they may need in advance.
+The International Airline Transportation Association, aka IATA is a huge force in global aviation, and Timatic is a powerful tool being offered up by IATA to help check and see what airlines see, when you’re trying to check in.

 Many airlines use some variation of this tool when deciding whether passengers tick the boxes requested from a destination to board a flight, like any visas, tests proof of vaccination or other things they may need in advance.

 To be clear, airlines can be fined if they incorrectly board someone who lacks the proper docks, so it’s not just cranky agents trying to give people a hard time, but a very important step for all.
 It’s real money, jobs and potentially losing rights to fly if you’re not compliant.

 Good to know: if you’re transiting through some countries, they may have their own rules, even for transit, such as testing needs, so it’s good to check both your transit city and final destination.